SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

       - Personalized Recommendations: The service uses algorithms to provide personalized recommendations to users based on their viewing history, preferences, and ratings.
-      - Multiple Profiles: subscribers can create multiple profiles under one account, allowing for personalized viewing history, recommendations, and watchlists for each user.
+      - Multiple Profiles: subscribers can create multiple profiles under one account, allowing for personalized viewing history, recommendations, and watchlists for each Viwer.
-      - Offline Viewing: Apple TV+ allows users to download selected content for offline viewing, enabling them to watch movies and TV shows without an internet connection.
+      - Offline Viewing: Apple TV+ allows Viwers to download selected content for offline viewing, enabling them to watch movies and TV shows without an internet connection.
-      - Continuous Playback: The service automatically plays the next episode of a TV series, facilitating binge-watching sessions for users.
+      - Continuous Playback: The service automatically plays the next episode of a TV series, facilitating binge-watching sessions for Viwers.
       - Parental Controls: Apple TV+ offers parental controls to restrict access to age-inappropriate content and create child-friendly profiles.
-      - Search and Filtering: Users can search for specific titles, actors, or genres, and filter content based on criteria such as release year and ratings.
+      - Search and Filtering: Viwers can search for specific titles, actors, or genres, and filter content based on criteria such as release year and ratings.
       - Cross-Platform Access: Apple TV+ is accessible on various devices, including iPhone, iPad, Mac, Apple TV, and selected smart TVs, ensuring seamless streaming across different platforms.

-   -  ### 2.3 **User Classes and Characteristics**
+   -  ### 2.3 **Subscriber Classes and Characteristics**
-      - Subscribers: End-users who subscribe to Apple TV+ to access the content and features offered by the service.
+      - Subscribers: viwers who subscribe to Apple TV+ to access the content and features offered by the service.
       - Content Creators: Individuals or companies responsible for creating the content available on Apple TV+, including movies, TV shows, documentaries, and original programming.